Some of the most nagging pain is heel pain. It is one of those pains which you know that you are going to have to face day in and day out.

 Heel pain can be treated by a few ways.
 You need:

 The left leg is straight, and the right one is bent.

-This should be done twice a day everyday until bending the leg gives no tightness to the other leg.
-This is a time to increase pressure, but a professional clinician should show you how.
+This should be done twice a day everyday for a week.
+You should feel less pain after the week.
+A professional clinician should show you how.
 I can not because my interpretation could be very different to yours and that will not help anyone.